wso2/cellery-samples/cells/todo-service/README.md

 # 3. Invoke the cell application

-In this approach, user will have to create and publish an API in the global APIM, and then subscribe to that API inorder to invoke it as shown above diagram.
+The cell is published as an unsure API in the Global APIM.

-Execute below steps to create and publish `todo-api` in Global APIM.
+Execute below steps to invoke `todo-api` in Global APIM.

    ```bash
    // Get the list of todo items